MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-compliance-settings.md

 When you create a new compliance profile, you can **Use previously captured consent**.
 This option is intended to facilitate transitioning from a compliance profile with a preference page to one with a preference center.
 Doing so ensures that any previously captured consent applies to the new compliance profile.

+> [!NOTE]
+> Currently, you can deactivate a compliance profile or contact point consent record.
+However, deactivated profiles and contact point consent records will still be used and enforced because existing journeys or messages sent may rely on them.
+Should you wish to update a user's consent, go to the contact point consent record itself and change the consent value.

 #### Purposes

 Data use purpose consent (hereafter called “purpose”) defines the specific reason for which consent is collected.
 It's often associated with a specific legal basis or reason – for example, consent to be contacted for commercial marketing purposes.
 A purpose can be one of three types: (1) Commercial Communication, (2) Transactional Communication, and (3) Tracking Consent.
 When a compliance profile is created, three purposes are created by default: a Commercial, Transactional, and Tracking purpose.
 These purposes can be customized to meet your specific needs.
 You can also create and add your own purposes to a compliance profile.